[ Performers ]

 Same general guidelines as above, but attire is all black.

-- Black blouse (full length or elbow-length sleeves, shoulders covered)
+· Black blouse or shirt with full or elbow-length sleeves, shoulders covered

-The Yale School of Music annual Woolsey Concerto Competition is open to all YSM students in good standing who are currently enrolled in the spring 2017 semester.
-The winner(s) of this competition will be awarded the opportunity to perform as a soloist with the Yale Philharmonia in the 2017-2018 season.
-The date of the next competition will be Saturday, April 8, 2017.
+The Yale School of Music annual Woolsey Concerto Competition is open to all YSM students in good standing who are currently enrolled in the spring 2020 semester.
+The winner(s) of this competition will be awarded the opportunity to perform as a soloist with the Yale Philharmonia in following season.
+The date of the next competition will be Saturday, April 4, 2020.

 The Woolsey Competition will be judged by three adjudicators invited from outside the School of Music.
 The adjudicators may select up to three winners: no restrictions on instrument or repertoire apply.
 Winners must be available to perform with the Yale Philharmonia during the following season, playing the work presented in the final round of the competition.